 University managers are still fighting for convincing their authors to assign the correct affiliations in scientific publications.
 The situation is not far better on the Web with several hundred institutions having more than one central web domain, preserving active old domains, using alternative domains for international (English) contents, or sharing domains with third parties.
 Even among those universities with only one domain, many of them change the domain frequently, sometimes without any apparent good reason for doing that.

 A strange relatively common situation is when those changes are for transferring a national top-level domain to a “.edu” domain, even when though Ghana has a clearly defined academic subdomain (edu.gh).
 These changes and, especially the preservation along the time of several domains, penalizes very severely in university ranking.
-But of course it is also a very misleading practice that decreases the web visibility of the universities.
-Probably it has not so strong effect on local populations, but it is really confusing for the global audiences.
+But of course, it is also a very misleading practice that decreases the web visibility of the universities.
+Probably it has not so strong an effect on local populations, but it is really confusing for the global audiences.

 6. Fake and non-accredited universities.

-The list tries not to include fake institutions, checking especially online, international and foreign branches if they have independent web domain or subdomain.
+The list tries not to include fake institutions, checking especially online, international, and foreign branches if they have independent web domain or subdomain.

 Cheers from the Yellgh Team